Keeping on track

 certain aspects of traffic control on local roads to councils.

-RMS delegation to councils limits the types of prescribed traffic control
+Transport for NSW (RMS) delegation to councils limits the types of prescribed

 and imposes certain conditions on councils.
 One of these conditions requires